Generalized Rabinowitz Floer homology and coisotropic intersections: Perturbation of the generalized Rabinowitz action functional

 \;\;\right\} \eeq

-In the next proposition, we observe that a critical point of $\AA^\HH_F$ gives rise to a leafwise intersection point. \cite{AF1} proved that the following proposition for the case that $\Sigma$ is a contact hypersurface when the Rabinowitz action functional is defined with one Lagrange multiplier.
-We generalize their remarkable proposition using the same proof as before.
+In the next proposition, we observe that a critical point of $\AA^\HH_F$ gives rise to a leafwise intersection point.
+Albers-Frauenfelder \cite{AF1} proved the following proposition when $\Sigma$ is a hypersurface.
+Following through their proof, we prove